wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 == TAKE ADVANTAGE OF THE EXCLUSIVE FEATURES OF UPSELL BUMP OFFER PLUGIN ==

 > Note:  Get [**Upsell Order Bump Offer for WooCommerce Pro**](https://wpswings.com/product/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=wpswings-order-bump-pro&utm_medium=order-bump-org-page&utm_campaign=order-bump-pro)

+== See what Music Park is saying about the Upsell Order Bump Plugin: ==

+> I’m happy with the outcomes I’m getting using the Upsell Order Bump Offer for WooCommerce plugin.
+The moment I started using this plugin, my sales graph has never stopped rising.
+An extra special thank you to the developers for their help and encouragement.
+Because of the quality of the extension and the degree of assistance they offer, I highly recommend this plugin to anyone who is considering creating numerous offers in a few clicks. [**See Upsell Order Bump Case Study**](https://wpswings.com/case-studies/music-park/?utm_source=wpswings-orderbump-case-study&utm_medium=orderbump-org-page&utm_campaign=orderbump-case-study)

 == DOCUMENTATION OF THE PREMIUM VERSION ==